krysal/jendowns-portfolio/README.md

-# Portfolio Gatsby
+# Portfolio 👩🏼‍💻
-A new version of my portfolio using Gatsby, a React-powered static site generator
+> A new version of my portfolio, built using [GatsbyJS](https://www.gatsbyjs.org/).